andykeefe/cryptopals/Books_about_crypto/README.md

 There are a few cases where a book I've referenced is not in this list; in that case, just search for the book on the Internet if you wish to know more.

+Lastly, the vast majority of these books are very "academic."
+They're laborious to get through, and even tougher to understand if you're background on mathematics and computer science is minimal.
+Believe me, for I am you.
+For this reason, I'll include more "pop" cryptography books for the general reader, and I'll go further to annotate why I think these books are just as useful for the lay person in terms of getting an understanding of cryptography.

 ### General cryptography

 - Boneh, D., Shoup, V. (2023). _A Graduate Course in Applied Cryptography_.